-Dain Rauscher Wessels performed a net asset value analysis to examine values which might be realized by the common stockholders if Petro pursued orderly liquidations of its home heating oil business and investment in Star Gas Partners, and satisfied Petro's obligations to its creditors and preferred stockholders.
+Dain Rauscher Wessels performed a net asset value analysis to examine values that might be realized by the Petro common stockholders if Petro pursued orderly liquidations of its home heating oil business and investment in Star Gas Partners, and satisfied its obligations to creditors and preferred stockholders.
 For purposes of this analysis, Dain Rauscher Wessels selected six criteria for valuing Petro's home heating oil business:

-- the mean EBITDA multiple paid by Petro in its ten largest acquisitions of home heating oil businesses in 1996-1997, adjusted for a 10% size premium; - (2) the mean price per gallon of target annual volume paid by Petro in those acquisitions, adjusted for a 10% size premium; - (3) the mean price per target customer paid by Petro in those acquisitions, adjusted for a 10% size premium; - (4) the mean EBITDA multiple paid by Star Gas Partners in its acquisitions of eleven propane retailers in 1994-1997, adjusted for a 10% size premium; - (5) the mean EBITDA multiple paid in the Selected Transactions examined in Dain Rauscher Wessels' comparable transactions analysis and - (6) a growth rate adjusted EBITDA multiple implied by an analysis of the public market multiples of companies engaged in consolidating fragmented industries.
+- (1) the mean EBITDA multiple paid by Petro in its ten largest acquisitions of home heating oil businesses in 1996-1997, adjusted for a 10% size premium; - (2) the mean price per gallon of target annual volume paid by Petro in those acquisitions, adjusted for a 10% size premium; - (3) the mean price per target customer paid by Petro in those acquisitions, adjusted for a 10% size premium; - (4) the mean EBITDA multiple paid by Star Gas Partners in its acquisitions of eleven propane retailers in 1994-1998, adjusted for a 10% size premium; - (5) the mean EBITDA multiple paid in the selected transactions examined in Dain Rauscher Wessels' comparable transactions analysis; and - (6) a growth rate adjusted EBITDA multiple implied by an analysis of the public market multiples of companies engaged in consolidating fragmented industries.

-In each scenario, Dain Rauscher Wessels valued Petro's current investment in Star Gas Partners by multiplying the number of subordinated units and implied general partner units by the most recent common unit price, less a 15% discount to reflect structural subordination.
+In each scenario, Dain Rauscher Wessels valued Petro's current investment in Star Gas Partners by multiplying the number of subordinated units and implied general partner units by the most recent common unit price, less a 48% discount to reflect structural subordination and the fact that the subordinated units did not receive a distribution for the quarter ended December 31, 1998.
 Outstanding debt and preferred stock were assumed to be liquidated at par or liquidation value, plus applicable prepayment penalties, and the analysis further assumed \$5.0 million of transaction costs.
 The results of the net asset value analysis are detailed in the table below.

-1 2 3 4 5 6 MEDIAN MEAN
+Crite eria 1 2 3 4 5 6 Mean Median